 9. RIMSports Dip Belt – Most Compact

-People who already have a lot to pack in their gym bags will find the RIMSports dip belt extremely valuable.
+People with a lot to pack in their gym bags will find the RIMSports dip belt extremely valuable.
 Because it’s built from flexible nylon and cotton, you can easily squeeze it into a compact roll to shove it into the tightest bag.

 On the downside, I don’t like the super-wide D-rings that RIMSports used for that belt.
 Not only do they pinch harder on your body, but they may also allow the chain to swing back and forth, which might pose serious safety risks.